Extremal Index, Hitting Time Statistics and periodicity: The general theory for sequences generated by dynamical systems

 It could happen that decay of correlations is only available for H\"older continuous functions against $L^\infty$ ones, instead.
 This means that we cannot use immediately the test function $\phi=\I_{Q_p(u_n)}$, as we did before.
 However, proceeding as in \cite[Lemma~3.3]{C01} or \cite[Lemma~6.1]{FFT10}, if we use a suitable H\"older approximation one can still prove $D^p(u_n)$.

 Rates of decay of correlations are nowadays well known for many chaotic systems.
-Examples of these include Hyperbolic or uniformly expanding systems as well as the non Hyperbolic or non-uniformly expanding admitting, for example, inducing schemes with a well behaved return time function.
+Examples of these include hyperbolic or uniformly expanding systems as well as the non hyperbolic or non-uniformly expanding admitting, for example, inducing schemes with a well behaved return time function.
 In fact, in two remarkable papers Lai-Sang Young showed that the rates of decay of correlations of the original system are intimately connected with the recurrence rates of the respective induced map.
 This means that, basically, for all the above mentioned systems $D^p(u_n)$ can easily be checked.

-In short, in order to prove the existence of EVL or HTS/RTS with an extremal index around repelling periodic points for systems with sufficiently fast decay of correlations is reduced to proving $D_p'(u_n)$.
+In short, proving the existence of EVL or HTS/RTS with an extremal index around repelling periodic points for systems with sufficiently fast decay of correlations is reduced to proving $D_p'(u_n)$.
 Usually, this requires a more closed analysis of the dynamics around the periodic points.
-Below, we will show that $D_p'(u_n)$ holds for Rychlik maps and for the full quadratic map, which are chaotic systems with exponential decay of correlations, and in this way obtain the existence of an extremal index different of 1.
-Up to our knowledge, these are the first limiting laws of rare event with an extremal index different of 1 to be proven for balls rather than cylinders.
+Below, we will show that $D_p'(u_n)$ holds for Rychlik maps and for the full quadratic map, which are chaotic systems with exponential decay of correlations, and in this way obtain the existence of an extremal index different to 1.
+Up to our knowledge, these are the first limiting laws of rare event with an extremal index different to 1 to be proven for balls rather than cylinders.